hashicorp/terraform-provider-awscc/docs/resources/neptune_db_cluster.md

 ### Read-Only

 - `cluster_resource_id` (String) The resource id for the DB cluster.
 For example: `cluster-ABCD1234EFGH5678IJKL90MNOP`.
 The cluster ID uniquely identifies the cluster and is used in things like IAM authentication policies.
 - `endpoint` (String) The connection endpoint for the DB cluster.
-For example: mystack-mydbcluster-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com
+For example: `mystack-mydbcluster-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com`
 - `id` (String) Uniquely identifies the resource.
-- `port` (String) Specifies the port that the database engine is listening on.
+- `port` (String) The port number on which the DB cluster accepts connections.
+For example: `8182`.
 - `read_endpoint` (String) The reader endpoint for the DB cluster.
-For example: mystack-mydbcluster-ro-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com
+For example: `mystack-mydbcluster-ro-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com`

 <a id="nestedatt--associated_roles"></a>
 ### Nested Schema for `associated_roles`